Cru (Christian organization): Athletes in Action

 Among the events sponsored by Athletes in Action is the NFL-sanctioned Super Bowl Breakfast which features the presentation of the Bart Starr Award "to honor the NFL player who best exemplifies outstanding character and leadership in the home, on the field and in the community."

 Christian Embassy

 Christian Embassy is an organization for politicians and diplomats.

 Colleges

-Despite a failed attempt during the 1980s to establish an "International Christian Graduate University" in San Diego, Campus Crusade still operates several theological colleges overseas.
+Despite a failed attempt during the 1980s to establish the International Christian Graduate University in San Diego, Campus Crusade still operates several theological colleges overseas.
 In 1998, Campus Crusade began running The King's College, a Christian school based in New York City.

 FamilyLife

 Following the 1975 evangelical Continental Congress on the Family, Campus Crusade staff members Ney Bailey and Don Meredith created a series of premarital and marriage seminars in response to marital disharmony among Crusade staff members.
 In response to growing interest from pastors, couples, and community leaders, Campus Crusade opened them to the public in 1978.
 This ministry became known as FamilyLife and used the Bible as a guide for issues relating to marriage, the family, gender roles, homosexuality, and abortion.
 While FamilyLife endorsed the male leadership, it also sought to accommodate modern feminism by promoting female leadership in ways that did not threaten traditional gender roles.
 Since 1976 more than 1.5 million people have attended marriage conferences.

 During the 1980s and 1990s, FamilyLife grew rapidly due to the strong emphasis on "family values" in US evangelical political discourses, particularly under the leadership of its director Dennis Rainey.
 Rainey played an important role in promoting complementarianism among the Campus Crusade leadership.
 In 1993, FamilyLife published a manifesto called the Family Manifesto promoting male leadership in the family.
 During the 2000s, FamilyLife joined other conservative advocacy groups such as James Dobson's Focus on the Family and the Family Research Council in marshaling opposition against gay marriage, abortion, and pornography.

 Besides lobbying on moral issues, FamilyLife's primary activities included organizing conferences, radio programs, and publications.
 By 2008, FamilyLife had an annual budget of around US$40 million and had embarked on a $100 million fundraising campaign to build a new headquarters in Little Rock, Arkansas.